SilentRhetoric/AlgoDirectory-Subscriber/README.md

 This is a configurable Algorand transaction subscription mechanism to watch the chain for transactions that interact with the AlgoDirectory smart contract and trigger events.

+## How It Works

+The subscriber can be run in one of two modes to read transactions from the chain and react to them.
+Currently, it is configured to look for application calls to the AlgoDirectory smart contract, parse the ARC-28 events that are emitted, and make a post on Twitter when a new listing is created in the directory.

+An environment variable controls whether the subscriber runs as a batch process or in a continuous loop.

+- The batch approach uses the indexer to look back for matching transactions and writes any found to a file `events.json`.
+This is primarily useful for development purposes.
+- The loop approach runs continuously and checks each block, as it is added to the chain, for matching transactions.
+This mode is intended for production so that tweets can be posted in real time as people add listings to the directory.

 ## Development

 To run the subscriber script: